 Even though many institutions are introducing initiatives and programs to support students from first generation, low income and underrepresented backgrounds - college access, retention/completion, and graduate/professional school enrollment disparities persist.
-The challenge for students from the lower income quartile is more acute today than over the past 10 years and need based financial support for these students is generally less available at the state and federal levels.
+The challenge for low-income students is more acute today than over the past 10 years and need based financial support for these students is generally less available at the state and federal levels.
 Programs that make up AAP are critical if the playing field is ever to be leveled for these students to attain a college education.
-Nationally, the Federal Trio Programs, three of which are a part of AAP (SSS/IED/McNair/EOC), only serve 6% of the eligible students.
+Nationally, the Federal Trio Programs, five of which are a part of AAP (SSS/IED/McNair/EOC/ETS ), only serve 6% of the eligible students.
 Too few of these talented (low-income and first generation) students reach the halls of higher education institutions and often times when they successfully navigate the maze of standardized test, highly competitive admission processes, and limited financial aid they are still challenged by the rigor of the curriculum due to under-preparedness from high school.
 AAP programs are not funded or positioned to answer all of the challenges faced by these students.
 However, it will and must provide high quality educational support services including: academic and career advising, personal and academic counseling, tutoring support, math, English, reading and study skills support to supplement their educational experience.
 It is AAP's objective to reduce the achievement gap and to improve the retention and graduation of its students.

-The McNair Program will continue to prepare students to not only enter the graduate school pipeline but to infuse the presence of traditionally underrepresented students in the academy of higher education as faculty and researchers.
+The McNair Program prepares students to not only enter the graduate school pipeline but to infuse the presence of traditionally underrepresented students in the academy of higher education as faculty and researchers.

-The AAP - EOC programs will continue to be committed to assisting adults in entering or re-entering the educational pipeline to improve the social, educational, and economic infrastructure of our surrounding low income communities in Prince George’s County.
+The AAP - EOC program is committed to assisting adults in entering or re-entering the educational pipeline to improve the social, educational, intellectual, and economic infrastructure of our surrounding low income communities in Prince George’s County.

 Dr. Jerry L. Lewis, Executive Director